flightaware/turtles/README.md

 TURTLES is designed to add trace handlers to procs as they are defined by the `proc` command.
 As such, it is recommended that users of the library include the `turtles` package and initialize the framework as soon as possible during program execution.
-Make sure that the turlt
+Make sure that the turtles installation location is visible to the Tcl interpreter on the target system.

 ### Starting Traces